Physics-informed, boundary-constrained Gaussian process regression for the reconstruction of fluid flow fields: Application to fluid flows around aerodynamic profiles

 \subsection{Flow around a NACA 0412 airfoil}

-In this section, we perform a GPR reconstruction of the velocity field of an incompressible fluid flow around the NACA 0412 airfoil at Reynolds number $\Reynolds=2.7\cdot 10^3$.
-We set slip conditions on the boundary of the airfoil, \textit{i.e.} $\velocity(\x) \cdot\normalD (\x) = 0$ for $\x\in\DNACA{0412}$.
+We now turn to the GPR reconstruction of the velocity field of an incompressible fluid flow about a NACA 0412 airfoil at Reynolds number $\Reynolds=2.7\cdot 10^3$.
+The chord length of the profile $\DNACA{0412}=\boldgamma(\gammadom)$ is $c = 1$, where the definition of $\boldgamma$ is given by \eref{eq_NACA_definition}.
+Due to the small spatial scale of the high-fidelity case, we focus our study to the leading edge of the airfoil and set the parameterization domain to $\gammadom = [2.3,4]$.
+A slip condition is considered on the boundary of the airfoil, \textit{i.e.} $\velocity(\x) \cdot\normalD (\x) = 0$ for $\x\in\DNACA{0412}$.
 The ground-truth data were generated using the AirfRANS dataset library \cite{Bonnet2023} adapting for the slip boundary condition along the profile.
-A snapshot of the ground truth velocity field at $t = 2$ s is depicted in \fref{fig_4k}.
-The presented results are computed at this specific time step.

-Along the same lines as in the previous section, we present in \fref{fig_NACA_0412_interpolation} the GPR reconstructions of the velocity field using the BCGP-based approach and the discrete approach of \sref{sec:discrete_kernel} for the inclusion of the profile boundary condition.
-Since we consider a reconstruction problem of a ground-truth with high resolution, we set the computational domain as the rectangular box $\DomG = [-8,15]\times [-10,10]$ around the leading edge of the airfoil.
-The airfoil was fixed with chord length $c = 1$ and the domain of the profile parameterization $\gammaNACA$ as $\gammadom = [2.3,4]$, according to definition from \eref{eq_NACA_definition}.
+A snapshot of the ground truth velocity field $\smash{\ugt}$ is depicted in \fref{fig_NACA_truth}.
+Since we consider a reconstruction problem with high resolution, the computational domain is set as the rectangular box $\DomG = [-0.08,0.15]\times [-0.1,0.1]$ around the leading edge of the airfoil.
+The presented results are computed using this specific stationary field.

-This problem involves multi-scale dynamics of fluid motion.
-Therefore, estimates of the velocity field are constructed using an additive anisotropic Gaussian base kernel defined as:

-This structure of the additive kernel is adapted to capture multiple scales of the flow dynamics \cite{Owhadi2023}.
-In our context, we will consider only two scales ($M = 2$) with the hyperparameters defined in \tref{tab_param_airfoil}.
-The computation of the associated BCGP kernel $\Gobstacle$ is done for each one of the choices for the measure $\measureD$ from the Karhunen-Lo\`eve expansion over $\curveD$, as in Corollaries \ref{Coro_1} and \ref{Coro_2}.

-The GPR observation design for each of the two approaches is done following a budget fixed by the Gram matrix size as $\Ngram = 780$.
-In the BCGP-based case, we considered $N = 390$ observations of velocity inside the domain, while in the discrete approach, we fixed $N = 370$ positions for velocity information and $\Nobstacle = 40$ discrete points along the boundary of the airfoil leading edge.
-These configurations along with the relative normal fit indicator from \eref{eq_normal_indicator} are displayed in \tref{tab_NACA_0412_config_and_fit} for each approach.
-The nugget regularization parameter is fixed as $\eta = 1\cdot 10^{-7}$.
-In \fref{fig_NACA_spectral_convergences_KL_measure} a convergence study for the satisfaction of the profile boundary condition in terms of indicators from \eref{eq_stream_indicator} and \eref{eq_normal_indicator} with respect to the spectral accuracy of the kernel truncation is presented.
-Both choices of $\measureD$ are taken into account for comparison.
-The numerical parameters for obtaining these estimates are $\Nint = 2000$ and $\Neigen + 1 = 55$ (see Algorithms \ref{algo_spectral_factor} and \ref{algo_BCGP_derivatives}).